-This is the relevance of the mobile phones in your life.
+This is the relevance of mobile phones in your life.
 Mobile is with us every second.
 As a business owner, it will be one of the most profound assets for reaching your prospects.

-Yes, give it a thought and you will understand what point I am making.
+Yes, give it a thought, and you will understand what point I am making.

 So, you have decided to develop a mobile app for your business.
-The next thing you will do here is to choose a platform where you want to develop the app.
+The next thing you will do here is to select a platform where you want to develop the app.
 Choosing the right reaping ground is paramount.
-I believe this decision of choosing platform for mobile development entirely depends on the nature of your business.
+I believe this decision of choosing a platform for mobile development entirely depends on the nature of your business.

 The Secret War of Mobile Platforms